United Soccer Association

-The United Soccer Association was a professional soccer league featuring teams based in the United States and Canada.
+The United Soccer Association (USA) was a professional soccer league featuring teams based in the United States and Canada.
 The league survived only one season before merging with the National Professional Soccer League to form the North American Soccer League.
-Every team in the league was actually an imported European or South America club, that was then outfitted with a "local" name.
+Every team in the league was actually an imported European or South American club, that was then outfitted with a "local" name.
 Dick Walsh served as the commissioner.

 Origins

 In 1966 a group of sports entrepreneurs, led by Jack Kent Cooke and including Lamar Hunt and Steve Stavro, formed a consortium known as the North American Soccer League with the intention of forming a professional soccer league in North America.
 This group was subsequently sanctioned by both the USSFA and FIFA.
 However a rival consortium known as the National Professional Soccer League also emerged and to avoid confusion Cooke renamed his consortium the United Soccer Association.
 The USA originally intended to launch its league in the spring of 1968.
 However the NPSL, which secured a TV contract from CBS, announced it was ready to launch in 1967.
 Not wanting to lose ground to its rival, the USA decided to fast track its launch.
 Without any players of its own, it opted to import whole teams from Europe and South America.
 It was intended that these teams would represent the franchises during the inaugural season, giving them time to build their own squads for the following season.
 By May 1967, the USA had garnered applications for franchises wanting to create teams for the next season.
 An application was made for a team in Miami, to be called the Miami Cobras.
 A Calgary-based franchise was also in the offing.